apache/streampipes-website/docs/06_extend-cli.md

 ```
 Now you're good to go to write your new pipeline element :tada: :tada: :tada:

-> **HINT for extensions**: Use our [Maven archetypes](https://streampipes.apache.org/docs/docs/extend-archetypes/) to setup a project skeleton and use your IDE of choice for development.
+> **HINT for extensions**: Use our [Maven archetypes](https://streampipes.apache.org/docs/docs/extend-archetypes/) to set up a project skeleton and use your IDE of choice for development.
 However, we do recommend using IntelliJ.

 > **HINT for core**: To work on `backend` or `ui` features you need to set the template to `backend` and clone the core repository [streampipes](https://github.com/apache/streampipes) - check the prerequisites there for more information.